jguhlin/lostruct-py/README.md

 ### tl;dr of below
 Below two options are offered, fastmath for get_pc_dists function, and method="fsvd" for pcoa.
 When using both you will see a performance increase and memory requirement decrease.
 Accuracy should decrease, but the absolute correlation we see with our test dataset remains ~0.998.
 Be aware when using fsvd the sign of the correlation may change.

+### JAX
+Jax is an open-source library.... optional support in lostruct.
+Allows for processing on GPU and TPU (untested here, so far).
+See [JAX](https://jax.readthedocs.io/en/latest/).
+You can enable it in the function get_pc_dists by setting jax=True.
+This results in XX% speedup.
+Fastmath (below) and JAX are both supported, although JAX outperforms fastmath.

 ### Fastmath
 Additionally, a mode implemented Numba's "fastmath" is available.
-For the function get_pc_dists() set fastmath=True.
+For the function get_pc_dists set fastmath=True.
 This results in a ~8% speed boost with very little change in the final output (correlation to R code output remains >= 0.995).
 This was benchmarked on the Medicago data used in the jupyter notebook using timeit, with 100 repeats with fastmath=False and Fastmath=True.
 ```get_pc_dists(result, fastmath=True)```

 The difference with fastmath=True and leaving it off can be seen [here](https://raw.githubusercontent.com/jguhlin/lostruct-py/master/benchmark_0.0.4-Get_PCs_Dists.svg).
 Note: Downloading the file will allow you to see more detailed information, as some javascript is contained in the SVG but disabled on GitHub.